‘It’s sort of the Wild West’: How Instagram influencers are disrupting healthcare

 It’s not an issue to tap influencers for vaccinations or common-sense advice such as washing one’s hands, says Holly Fernandez Lynch, assistant professor of medical ethics at the Perelman School of Medicine, University of Pennsylvania.

-“But if it’s something that requires some level of like clinical knowledge and expertise, then I would be worried about having a celebrity or influencer posting that kind of information,” she tells Fast Company.
+“But if it’s something that requires some level of clinical knowledge and expertise, then I would be worried about having a celebrity or influencer posting that kind of information,” she tells Fast Company.
 “And if they’re recommending a product, ideally they would have tried it.
 Otherwise, it would be misleading.”

 A booming (but complicated) business